 Students are encouraged to enroll in formal training in their unique religious tradition.
 The purpose in this is to cultivate the pursuit of the "why" of life, and to help inspire change in the hearts of the students, and incline them more towards the most joyful and meaningful ends that life has to offer.

-We connect students to employment resources at our disposal.
+When sought, we try to connect students to employment resources at our disposal.
 These might include apprenticeships with working professionals, temporary employment agencies, or smart phone applications like Bacon.

 Incorporating Integrative Experiences

 Immersive Creative Experiences

 We host a variety of events, gatherings, and venues that serve the purpose to provide context for students to apply and integrate the knowledge they have been learning.

 These experiences are staffed by mentors, counselors, teachers, and staff, as well as local professionals in the fields represented in the events.
 They are also filled with students who have progressed in their study of certain topics in order to begin interfacing with the public through selling products they have created.

 Each student is encouraged to choose and instrument and to take lessons.
 As a part of these lessons, each student will be encouraged to participate in group ensembles where they will learn to cooperate with others.